jelizasilatei/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  Rename `Toys.create` to `Toy.create`

 - Update the number of likes for a toy

   - How I debugged:
+  Add the code to render json.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  Add `destroy action` to routes.rb in the resources.